logo

 Panicale (PG)

 Prose, music and especially opera have always resonated among the walls of the Panicale castle, a fascinating village along the Trasimeno Lake, where theatre has been living and flourishing since the 17th century.
-Therefore, also this year, the Cesare Caporali Theatre is going to host the Pan Opera Festival, from the 5th to the 22nd September.
+The festival, devoted to the great opera, will see the chamber opera as its favourite repertoire.

-Admission: tickets from € 15
+Admission: tickets from € 15-40

 Sagra Musicale Umbra (Umbria Music Festival)